Ford to decide on India investment plan in second half of 2021

 STRUGGLE

-General Motors (GM.N) exited the domestic market in 2017 after 20 years, while Harley-Davidson Inc (HOG.N) packed up last year after a decade of unsuccessful efforts to gain a foothold.
+General Motors exited the domestic market in 2017 after 20 years, while Harley-Davidson Inc packed up last year after a decade of unsuccessful efforts to gain a foothold.

 Ford entered India 25 years ago but has a less than 2% share of the passenger vehicles market in the world’s second most populous nation, where car penetration is lower than in the U.S. and China.

-A tie-up with domestic automaker Mahindra & Mahindra (MAHM.NS), now called off, would have ended most of Ford's independent operations in India but allowed it to launch new vehicles faster, at a reduced cost and with lower investment.
+A tie-up with domestic automaker Mahindra & Mahindra, now called off, would have ended most of Ford’s independent operations in India but allowed it to launch new vehicles faster, at a reduced cost and with lower investment.

 Ford will now need to pick vehicles from its global portfolio to sell in India, or develop new ones, a source said.